henrik/plug_and_play/README.md

 *(This saves you from typing `mix run --no-halt`.)*

-It outputs the URL at which the server runs.
+It outputs the URL at which the server runs - usually <http://0.0.0.0:8080>.
 Go there and marvel!

 ## Port number